allgebrist/airmedfoundation-terminal/README.md

 # Airmed Foundation - Node.js Terminal

 The [Airmed Foundation](https://airmedfoundation.thechain.tech/) is an open source initiative that provides a secure channel to store and transfer medical records.
 It is based on the Interplanetary File System (IPFS) and Hyperledger Fabric.
 The conjunction of these technologies guarantees the immutability and availability of the data.
-This repository is a Node.js terminal which allows to transfer files through the IPFS.

-In Airmed Foundation:

 * We replicate all records on the IPFS network using the Bittorrent protocol.
 * We achieve secure access to files using asymmetric cryptography.